-Real estate investments held in limited partnership funds are recorded at fair values as determined by the Fund Manager.
-The fair values of investments are determined using an appropriate valuation methodology after considering: the history and nature of the business; operating results and financial conditions; valuation parameters such as discount rate and capitalization rate; contractual rights relating to the investment; public market comparable transactions and recent multiples, where applicable; current market yields; macroeconomic conditions; and other pertinent considerations.
+Real estate investments held in corporations and limited partnerships are recorded at fair values established by the respective fund manager.
+Real estate properties are recorded at fair value as established by an annual appraisal conducted by qualified external real estate appraisers.
+Fair values are determined using an appropriate valuation methodology after considering: the history and nature of the business; operating results and financial conditions; valuation parameters such as discount rate and capitalization rate; contractual rights relating to the investment; public market comparable transactions and recent multiples, where applicable; current market yields; macroeconomic conditions; and other pertinent considerations.

-(vi) Infrastructure:
+(vii) Infrastructure:

-Infrastructure investments are recorded at fair value as determined by the Fund Manager.
-A number of valuation methodologies are considered in arriving at the fair value of unquoted investments, including internal or external valuation models, which may include discounted cash flow analyses.
+Infrastructure investments held in limited partnerships where observable market prices in active markets do not exist are recorded at fair value as determined by the Fund Manager.
+Fair value is determined by considering a number of valuation methodologies, including internal or external valuation models, which may include discounted cash flow analyses.
 The most appropriate methodology to determine fair value is chosen on an investment by investment basis.
 Any control, size, liquidity or other discounts or premiums on the investment are considered by the Fund Manager in their determination of fair value.